 Many authors throughout history have offered their own rendition of the classic myth.
 This antique story focuses on Phaedra, wife of Theseus, king of Athens, who fatally falls in love with her husband’s son, Hippolytus.
 Different versions of the myth tell a varying story: in some, Phaedra is obsessed with the young Hippolytus and his rejection pushes her into madness; in others, she tries to fight these feelings, understanding their illicit nature.

-Classic antique story about the internal struggle of Phaedra and her fatal passion towards her stepson Hippolitus is retold by the poet Marina Tsvetaeva.
-Roman Viktyuk’s Phaedra is not about the people.
-The director brings us back to the ritual theater, deliberately creating a sacred spiritual space on stage.
-It is not the plot of the poem but the passion, the emotions and the energies embedded in Tsvetaeva’s text that interest Viktyuk and his actors the most.
+For this staging of Phaedra, Roman Viktyuk reached for Marina Tsvetaeva’s verse poem in which the author sides with the protagonist, overpowered by love, yet fully aware of the weight her feelings carry.
+However, Roman Viktyuk’s Phaedra does not focus so much on the characters, as it is more about the ritual of theatre, a deliberately created sacred spiritual space on stage.
+It is not the plot of the poem but the passion, the emotions and the energies embedded in Tsvetaeva’s text that interest Viktyuk the most.

-One can take part in this ritual only by accepting his animalistic and divine nature as it was before the humanization of the gods in Hellas (“animalistic” in this case means the most honest and present).
-Director Roman Viktyuk constantly searches for primordial divinity and pre-human nature in the characters of his productions.
-In this case he does it with the help of Marina Tsvetaeva, whom Roman Viktyuk calls the first and the only great poet.
+One can take part in this ritual only by accepting their juxtaposed animalistic and divine natures, where ‘animalistic’ carries its original pre-christian meaning of honest and present.
+Director Roman Viktyuk constantly searches for primordial divinity and pre-human nature in the characters of his productions, and Phaedra brings him very close to his goal.

 Cast and Characters